What we do at Headspace

 - Mindfulness and relaxation

-If the challenge you are facing is not on this list then please do contact me and we can talk about whether I might be able to help.
+If the challenge you are facing is not on this list then please do contact me and we can talk about whether we might be able to help.

 We have made a commitment to tread lightly on the earth as an organisation.
 You can read more about that here:Greening Headspace Guildford – treading lightly on the earth WV